 The newly formed CDAA set up a series of criteria and testing procedures.
 Initially these were a listing of all the popular cave diving sites divided into three different categories based on their degree of difficulty.
 Cards were issued to divers to display to landowners to indicate their competency.
 The landowners gained confidence in the ability of the CDAA to produce safe divers and, as a result, the holes remained open.

 Now the training to reach the certifications is comprehensive and thorough, although it is achievable if you take your time and work up to each level.
 The deaths of cave divers are almost never your standard recreational cave divers who are careful and conservative – it is actually the elite of the sport who push the boundaries and take risks who occasionally come to grief.
 To get the highest qualification, your performance needs to be almost flawless.
 Any major hiccups and you are not passed.
 This is how serious the CDAA is about safety.

 Recent cave diving deaths

-Agnes particularly was considered a world class cave diver by the time she passed away and had dived in Florida, the United Kingdom, Tasmania and the Australian mainland, and had caved with some of the other world famous cave divers.
+Agnes particularly was considered a world class cave diver by the time she passed away and had dived in Florida, the United Kingdom, Tasmania and the Australian mainland, and had caved with some of the other world-famous cave divers.
 Tony Morris was a VSA member and did a lot of dry caving as well as cave diving, and actually helped teach me some of my first SRT skills in Buchan in my early days.
-For the 99% of cave divers who don’t push it, it is NOT a dangerous past time, but there will in any extreme sport always be those who are prepared to take the risk in order to achieve the glory of finding new cave.
+For the 99% of cave divers who don’t push it, it is not a dangerous past time, but there will in any extreme sport always be those who are prepared to take the risk in order to achieve the glory of finding new cave.

 RIP Agnes Milowka and Tony Morris.
 Never forgotten.